 This is what I need, what do you need?
 Let’s see if we can find something in the middle that works for us both.

 Changing your style of communication can add to your anger management strategy and help you learn to express yourself appropriately instead of just getting angry.
 You will benefit greatly from learning more skills if anger is one of your early warning symptoms of migraine attacks.

 We all know with migraines that triggers cause a biological chain reaction of events.
 Well your emotions also get triggered and cause you to react.
 The instinct to fly off the handle is innate (well in my family it is).
 But there are other options when anger becomes one of your more regular symptoms of migraine.

 When you are triggered you can take a deep breath and a time out if you need and you can then to choose to respond.

 When you first feel the physical expression that is your anger, and everyone is different to some degree, it’s time to take care of yourself.
 So you might feel: your heart pounding, neck tension, a knot in your stomach, shaking or sweating.
 These are signals for your body to kick into fight or flight.

 This is the time to pause.
 Take a few deep breaths and go somewhere to regroup your thoughts to see what it is that you are actually angry about, or if it feels like a migraine trigger.

 This is one of the harder symptoms of migraine to detect because its just hard to tell that you are not just plain angry at something.

 Click on this link underlined to print out an anger worksheet to give you more ideas on dealing with anger and ways to manage it better.
 It suggests a few different ways to deal with your anger.

-For more help with anger and migraines, besides taking your medications early, I can recommend all of these, they work for me:
+For more help with anger symptoms of migraines, besides taking your medications early, I can recommend all of these, they work for me: